RyanBram/RPGMDynamicActions/DynamicMotion/PluginParameter.md

 If you want to fix the motion with a specific pattern, you need to set it at the same time as the above "Motion pattern".

-#### weaponId (Weapon ID in database)
+#### weaponId

-Weapon ID used during motion.
+Weapon ID used during motion (Weapon ID in database).
 The displayed weapon type changes depending on the specified ID.
 If you specify this, you can also display weapons that are not equipped.
 Try making a magic sword-like technique.

-#### weaponType (ver1.02)
+#### weaponType

 Weapon type used during motion.
 Use this if you want to specify the weapon type directly instead of the ID.